Überspringen zu Hauptinhalt

 Violet, the color of repentance and sorrow!
 These vestments stand for the grieving, the penitent, the hoping, the newly emerging Mainz.
 The Easter time of penance (Lent) is completely shaped by this color: through repentance (conversion) and through baptism (baptism remembrance) man should become new.

-Violet and black are also the colors of mourning; they are used in the liturgy for the dead (funeral/requiem) and on All Souls' Day, the memorial day of all the dead (November 2).
-The violet robes of the Mainz Cathedral regalia can be seen against this background.
-"Remembrance is the beginning of salvation" says a Jewish proverb, and these robes want to bring to mind: events and people that many people from Mainz still remember because they experienced this time themselves!
-The memory keeps the longing for peace alive and awakens one's own willingness to turn back.
+Violet and black are also the colors of mourning; they are used in the liturgy for the deceased (funeral / requiem) and on All Souls' Day, the memorial day of all deceased (November 2nd).
+Against this background, the purple robes of the Mainz cathedral regalia can be seen.
+“Remembrance is the beginning of salvation & #8220; says a Jewish proverb, and these robes want to bring to mind: events and people that many Mainz residents still remember because they experienced this time themselves!
+The memory keeps the longing for peace awake and awakens the willingness to repent.

-The chasubles show the beatified Pope John XXIII, the Carmelite nun who converted from Judaism to Catholicism and was murdered in the Birkenau gas chamber in 1942 by Edith Stein (Sr. Theresia Benedicta of the Cross) - and a woman "without a name".
+The vestments show the beatified Pope John XXIII, the Carmelite converted from Judaism to Catholicism and Edith Stein (Sr. Theresia Benedicta of the Cross) murdered in 1942 in the gas chamber of Birkenau & #8211; and a woman "without a name & #8220 ;.

 An additional individual garment commemorates the destruction of Mainz in World War II on February 27, 1945.